dmdequin/msisdn-app-api/README.md

 ## Linting Locally

-Flake8 was used for linting the code in this project.
+Flake8 is used for linting the code in this project.
 To run, from the main project directory enter:
 ```
 docker-compose run --rm app sh -c "flake8"
 ```